Overcoming Complex Anatomies with Cryoballoon Ablation

 - Healthcare professionals using alternative AF ablation techniques will also find this topical.

 Dr. Davidson is Medical Director at the University Hospital of South Manchester NHS Foundation Trust.
 Since May 2002, he has been a Consultant Cardiologist with a specialist interest in electrophysiology.
 He trained at University of Freeman Hospital, Newcastle, Westmead Hospital in Sydney and the Royal Melbourne Hospital.
 His key areas of clinical interest include atrial fibrillation and in particular cryo-ablation.
 Dr. Davidson is an Honorary Senior Lecturer at the University of Manchester since 2008.

 Prof. Chierchia has been Director of the Atrial Fibrillation Program at the Heart Rhythm Management Institute of the Vrije Universtair Ziekenhuis of Brussels, directed by Prof. Pedro Brugada, since 2007.
 He has been trained at the University of Milan, Italy.

-PD Dr. KR Julian Chun
+KR Julian Chun